aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

    Second, details of functional models invoked may differ depending on whether the counter-part to the digital instance is real - i.e. deployed and potentially operating - or hypothetical.
 For example, in the case of OPDTs, the important erbium-doped fibre amplifier (EDFA) network element is a critical focal point for functional modeling.
-As discussed in EDFA, such functional models may be - in increasing order of accuracy and precision - generic, type-specific but instance-generic, or both type- and instance-specific.
-Where the scenario-based network is fully deployed and operational, the latter models may be available and will yield more accurate performance predictions than the alternatives; whereas if the scenario-based network is entirely hypothetical (e.g. green field planning) then only instance-generic models may be available (and would be preferred to generic models).
+Such functional models may be - in increasing order of accuracy and precision - generic, type-specific but instance-generic, or both type-and instance-specific.
+Where the scenario-based network is fully deployed and operational, the latter models may be available and will yield more accurate performance predictions than the alternatives; whereas if the scenario-based network is entirely hypothetical (e.g. green field planning) then only type-specific models may be available (and would be preferred to generic models).
 This issue will be re-visited in Section 4.

    Finally, scenario-based computational session life cycles must be managed.
-Such sessions may be short-lived, e.g. seeking one-time "what-if" scenario-based predictions; or, they may be long-lived, e.g. seeking continuous generation of prediction data as twin-based data evolves.
+Such sessions may be short-lived, e.g. seeking one-time "what-if" scenario-based predictions; or, they may be long-lived, e.g. seeking continuous generation of prediction data as real twin-sourced data evolves.
 MP application consumers of PODT-generated information control these life cycles, but PODT implementations must be equipped to manage them.